 Radon Measurement Testing

-They use electronic instruments that provide immediate results following the minimum required 48 hour test period.
+We use electronic instruments that provide immediate results following the minimum required 48 hour test period.
 This type of instrument monitors environmental conditions such as temperature, barometric pressure and humidity.
 It also contains a motion detector.
 These extra features provide data to reveal tampering or simply failed test conditions such as windows being left open etc. This helps assure the most accurate results possible for a short-term test.

 This test is usually ordered with a home inspection.